 How are the tests scored and what is a good score?

 The SAT is scored out of a total of 1600 points and the ACT out of 36 points.
 A good score is one that is above the median scores of admitted students for the universities you are targeting.
 If you are targeting Stanford and Harvard, 33+ is a good ACT score and 1550+ would be best for the SAT.
-If you are targeting MIT and Caltech, then a perfect score on the Math is essential.
+If you are targeting a university like MIT, then a perfect score on the Math is essential.

 Final words of advice:

 Once you begin test preparation, you have to take it seriously and move forward full force.
-You cannot close the books for 3 months of the summer or not do any practice for several months.
-You will have to take several timed mock tests to determine your readiness prior to tackling the real test.
+You cannot close the books for 3 months of the summer or skip practice for several months.
+I suggest you take multiple timed mock tests to determine your readiness prior to tackling the real test.
 In other words, we do not want you to take a real test to ‘just see’ how you do until we are sure you are ready; some universities require the results of ALL your tests – while others allow you to send in the results you choose to share.
 The goal is to get the testing over with as soon as you can.
-It is a burden off of your shoulders and one less thing to spend precious time on – not to mention, savings for your parents if you don’t spend two years in test prep classes or tutorials.
+It is a burden off of your shoulders and one less thing to spend precious time on – not to mention, a savings for your parents if you don’t spend two years in test prep classes or tutorials.